Motion of spinning particles in the Kerr-Newman black hole exterior: concluding remarks

-Future work will also extend the homoclinic and inspiral orbits in the Reissner-Nordstr\"om black hole \cite{ciou-2025} to the Kerr-Newman black hole.
-In particular, numerical kludge waveforms corresponding to the above-mentioned sources will be constructed in order to study their significant properties, such as potential chaos.
-These waveforms can then be compared with those obtained by solving the Teukolsky equations.
+Future work will extend the homoclinic and inspiral orbits in the Reissner-Nordstr\"om black hole \cite{ciou-2025} to the Kerr-Newman black hole.
+In particular, numerical kludge waveforms due to the above-mentioned sources will be constructed to study their significant properties, such as potential chaos.
+These waveforms can then be compared with the waveforms obtained by solving the Teukolsky equations.